lc-brito/node-express-api/README.md

 ## Production mode

-In order to run the app in production mode, is required some process manager (PM2)  start the application and keep it running.
+In order to run the app in production mode, is required some process manager (PM2) to start the application and keep it running.
 For that, there is an initialization file `ecosystem.config` where is defined the application name, entry point, exec mode, besides other configs.